Rick Kretschmer's License Plate Archives |

 Oregon has for at least two decades issued specific plates to trucks and buses over 8,000 lbs.
 G.V.W. that are owned and used by "charitable or non-profit" organizations.
 The serial letters C/N are constant, and the plate design with the large sticker box is that used by Oregon for what they deem to be "heavy" vehicles.

 There seems to be unusually scant information available about this plate type, and so I was unaware of its existence much longer than church- and charitable-related plates from other states.
-I have no information about when this plate type was introduced or whether there were any versions other than the one shown.
+This is apparently the only design of this plate type, though different serial dies have been used.

 Though I primarily collect U.S. plates, I'm happy to acquire foreign plates that align with my collecting interests.
 In the 1960s and -70s, at least, Philippines plates with an "E" serial prefix were issued to "tax exempt" vehicles.
 Since the Philippines had another plate type specifically for government vehicles, I'm working on the assumption that tax exempt plates were issued to vehicles owned by churches and charities.
 It's a bonus that this one also celebrates Christianity itself.
 Most, if not all, 1965 Philippines plates proudly proclaimed (in English!) that year to be Christianization's 4th Centennial.
 I presume the event being celebrated was the arrival of Spanish missionaries in the year 1565, who did what missionaries do, and proceeded to convert the native population to Christianity.
 It would seem that 400 years later, Filipinos still considered that to be a good thing.